Introduction to Linoleum Carving & Printing :: Roadworks Edition!

 *The techniques learned in class can be applied to the students' own Personal Print project for the 2017 Roadworks Steamroller Printing Festival.

-Materials to Bring: Please bring sketches of simple designs for a two-color reduction cut print.
+Materials to Bring: Students are advised to bring their ideas for a simple 3 x 4 design to the first class.
 The instructor will help students translate their ideas into a linocut.
 Materials fee includes linoleum, paper, and carving tools.

 Workshop + Materials Fee: $135.00

 Date & Time: Mondays, July 17 & 24, 2017 :: 6:30-9:30pm

 Location: 375 Rhode Island St, San Francisco, CA 94103

 Note: Please read over the SFCB Registration Policies before signing up for a class

 REGISTRATION WILL CLOSE 3 DAYS PRIOR TO THE START DATE OF THIS WORKSHOP.

 About the Instructor | Grendl Löfkvist

 Grendl Löfkvist is an instructor in the Visual Media Design Department at City College of San Francisco, where she teaches the history of graphic design, book arts, calligraphy, and letterpress printing.
 She also offers a variety of courses here at the San Francisco Center for the Book, including Blackletter calligraphy, letterpress printing, and linoleum block printmaking.
 She is also a core instructor at Type@CooperWest(link sends e-mail), the West Coast iteration of New York's Cooper Union whose focus is on lettering and type design.